-\ estimated average number of woody species (as listed under Schedule 3 of the Hedgerows Regulations 1997) in any one 30m stretch
+- estimated average number of woody species (as listed under Schedule 3 of the Hedgerows Regulations 1997) in any one 30m stretch - # likely to qualify as 'important' under the wildlife and landscape criteria of the Hedgerows Regulations 1997

 - 4.7.2 The hedgerows present within the site range from substantial, sometimes outgrown hedgerows with standard trees to smaller garden hedges.
-None of the hedgerows are considered to qualify as ecologically 'important' under the Hedgerows Regulations 1997 (based on the number of woody species and associated features). - 4.7.3 The hedgerows present within the site are likely to qualify as Priority Habitats based on the standard definition, which includes all hedgerows (>20m long and <5m wide) consisting predominantly (≥80%) of at least one native woody species.
-It has been estimated that approximately 84% of countryside hedgerows in GB qualify as a Priority Habitat under this definition. - 4.7.4 On this basis, the hedgerows within the site are considered to form important ecological features, of importance at the local level. - 4.7.5 The proposals incorporate the retention of the vast majority the hedgerows present within the, albeit minor losses are required in order to facilitate access into the site (H1) and between individual fields (H5 and H8).
+None of the hedgerows are considered to qualify as ecologically 'important' under the Hedgerows Regulations 1997 (based on the number of woody species and associated features). - 4.7.3 The hedgerows present within the site are likely to qualify as Priority Habitats based on the standard definition18, which includes all hedgerows (>20m long and <5m wide) consisting predominantly (≥80%) of at least one native woody species.
+It has been estimated that approximately 84% of countryside hedgerows in GB qualify as a Priority Habitat under this definition.18 - 4.7.4 On this basis, the hedgerows within the site are considered to form important ecological features, of importance at the local level. - 4.7.5 The proposals incorporate the retention of the vast majority the hedgerows present within the, albeit minor losses are required in order to facilitate access into the site (H1) and between individual fields (H5 and H8).
 Retained hedgerows will be protected during the construction phase of the proposals in line with the recommendations included at Chapter 6 below.
 Furthermore, the proposals incorporate new planting which will link with and strengthen the existing / retained hedgerows, along with the incorporation of new hedgerows, which will aim to extend and enhance the existing hedgerow network at the site.